taichikuji/Ui-Py/README.md

 This image can even be used in your Kubernetes cluster!

 We don't have a Kubernetes deployment YAML at the moment, but one may be provided in the future.

+## Contributing

+The project follows a modular architecture, making it easy to add new features.
+New functionality can be added by creating new Python files in the appropriate directories under `functions/`.

+We welcome contributions from the community!
+When contributing, GitHub will automatically provide:
+- Bug report template when reporting bugs
+- Feature request template when suggesting features
+- Pull request template when submitting code changes

+For detailed contribution guidelines, see our [contribution guide](.github/CONTRIBUTING.md).
+For detailed project documentation, visit our [wiki](https://github.com/taichikuji/Ui-Py/wiki).

 ## Uses: